Updated on January 19, 2026.

 Though more studies are needed, there are multiple possible upsides to 3D mammography.

 “Fewer women have to be called back for additional views,” Toth says.
-Estimates vary widely, but one large study published in 2019 in the journal Radiology found that using 3D mammograms lowered recalls by about 9 percent over the use of 2D mammograms, while maintaining a similar rate of cancer detection.
+Estimates vary widely, but one large study published in 2024 in the journal Radiology found that people who received 3D mammograms were called back 7.2 percent of the time, while those with 2D mammograms were called back 10.6 percent of the time.

 This is partly because 3D mammograms provide better views in the first place, so irregularities that are found might not need additional imaging.
 It’s also because 3D mammography may cut down on false positives, or suspicious findings that may initially look like cancer, but end up being relatively harmless.
 False positives can lead to extra stress, cost, and invasive additional testing.

-Another potential advantage of 3D mammography is the ability to detect more cancers; research generally suggests that combining it with 2D mammography is a slight improvement over using 2D by itself.
-This may be especially helpful for people with dense breasts.
+Another potential advantage of 3D mammography is the ability to detect more cancers than using 2D mammography by itself.
+It may be especially helpful for people with dense breasts.

 Having dense breasts means you have less fatty tissue and more glandular and fibrous tissue in your breasts.
 Glandular tissue is meant to produce and excrete breast milk, while fibrous tissue supports these milk-producing glands.
 About 50 percent of women aged 40 and older have dense breasts, which increases their risk for developing breast cancer.

-Both cancer and dense breast tissue appears white on the X-rays used in 2D mammograms, so it can be difficult to discern between the two.
+Both cancer and dense breast tissue appear white on the X-rays used in 2D mammograms, so it can be difficult to discern between the two.
 But 3D mammograms can see beyond these dense areas to detect cancer more accurately.
-A 2019 analysis published in JAMA Oncology indicated that adding 3D mammograms found 2.27 more cancers per 1,000 women with higher breast density, compared to 2D images alone.

-Getting a mammogram is the only way to confirm whether you have dense breasts, and as of March 2023, the U.S. Food and Drug Administration (FDA) requires mammography facilities to notify patients about the density of their breasts.
+Getting a mammogram is the only way to confirm whether you have dense breasts.
+As of March 2023, the FDA requires mammography facilities to notify patients about the density of their breasts.

 Potential drawbacks of 3D mammograms